Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Project context}

 The distinguishing characteristic of the project was its focus on preserving security invariants, rather than establishing full functional correctness.
-It allowed the researchers to fully verify the resulting system against these invariants, whereas attempts to undertake the cumbersome full functional verification only partially verified other Unix-based kernels.
-The project was motivated by the lack of formal guarantees that mobile applications do not cross each other's security boundaries as they are constantly (re)installed and removed, on smartphones that retain a near-constant Internet connection.
+It allowed the researchers to verify the resulting system against these invariants, whereas attempts to specify and verify other Unix-based kernels achieved only partial success.
+The project was motivated by the lack of formal guarantees that mobile applications do not cross each other's security boundaries which can be reinstalled or removed at any time, on smartphones that retain a near-constant Internet connection.